emmercm/www/src/blog/_be-a-collaborative-engineer.md

 - **Using subject matter expertise.** Are you uniquely more experienced in an area than your peers because of a past experience or a side project?
 Invite them to walk through the task with you!
 This requires active thought on your part to identify these situations, but your peer will surely remember the kind deed.
 - **Documenting knowledge.** Whether it's documenting existing architecture or writing a process [how-to guide](/blog/amortize-your-learning-by-writing-how-to-guides), walking someone else through the process will not only give them a private lesson, it will make you think deeper and force you to express more clearly.
 - **Mitigating or remediating incidents.** If a lower severity of an incident allows for longer time to resolution, invite some teammates along to help practice incident management soft skills.
-The only way to become better at [impact assessment, task delegation, and communication with stakeholders and executives is by practicing.
+The only way to become better at [impact assessment](/blog/one-few-or-many), task delegation, and communication with stakeholders and executives is by practicing.
 Lower-stakes situations are the right time to do this.

 ## Why it matters to others

 First, some reasons why actively inviting others to collaborate matters to them:

 - **New team member onboarding.** How long did it take for you to feel fully onboarded at your current company, or your current team?
 3 months?
 6 months?
 A full year?
 Do you have a peer you can thank for helping you get there, or do you wish someone had taken more time to help you?
-No matter your answers,
+No matter your answers, you now have knowledge that the next person will need, and one of the highest-leverage

 - Onboards
 - Shares opportunities with juniors